 The instruments used for the research were structured questionnaire.
 The data were gathered through questionnaire which consist of 65 items.
 For many good reasons, a questionnaire is the most widely used technique for obtaining information from subjects.
 A questionnaire is relatively economical and can ensure anonymity [14].
 The questionnaires were developed by the researcher after extensive review of the literature on ergonomics and technology education.

+2.4 Validity and Reliability of Instruments

+The instrument were reviewed and validated earlier by panel of experts from Abubakar Tafawa Balewa University Bauchi and some adjustments and edits were made based on the experts’ observation.
+The reliability for the instruments Cronbach’s Coefficient Alpha were used and was estimated to be α = .78.
+The value obtained represented the reliability coefficient of the questionnaire base on the views that a value of around 0.70 or greater is widely considered desirable [15] and [16].

-2.4 Data analysis
+2.5 Data analysis

-In this study, the data analysis for questionnaire were analyzed using IBM SPSS statistics version 23.
+In this study, the data analysis for questionnaire were analyzed using international business machine, statistical package for social sciences (IBM SPSS) statistics version 23.
 Descriptive statistics were used in order to achieve objectives 1, 2 and 3.
 Also to investigate differences in responses and opinions across many of demographic variables (gender, qualifications, age etc.).
 In this study, descriptive statistics such as frequency and percentage was used to describe the data where appropriate.

-3. Findings
+3. Results and Discussion

 3.1 Objective 1 Biomechanical effect on the use of laptop computer

-The respondents duration of laptop usage was quite impressive that, 30 (91%) possessed a laptop for more than 5 years which shows a long period of experience of the respondents and help the researcher findings.
+The respondents’ duration of laptop usage was quite impressive that, 30 (91%) possessed a laptop for more than 5 years which shows a long period of experience of the respondents and help the researcher findings.
 The figure 1 illustrate on each posture and shows how the respondents response to different postures.
 Desk sitting indicates that about 70% use desk sitting when using laptop and in the extreme end more than 80% never use their laptop in lying position.
 The remaining postures were averagely used occasionally, rarely or never and less than 15% use other postures constantly.

 Figure 1 Laptop usage in no desk setting

-The figure 2 indicate that, 60% t0 70% of the respondent never used input devices when using laptop in no-desk posture.
+The figure 2 indicate that, 60% to 70% of the respondent never used input devices such as mouse and external key board when using laptop in no-desk posture.
+While rarely 40% used external key board and touch pads.
 The result shows how laptop users do not used external devices and a such these will increase the rate of laptop hazard.

 Figure 2 Input devices when using laptop computer